 Admission Requirements

-Students must have an associate degrees in business or approximately 60 equivalent credits in business
+Students must hold an associate’s degree or approximately 60 equivalent credits.

 Applicants with a gap in their educational history are required to complete the Transfer Application Supplement.